codeunion/overheard-guide/a-gentle-introduction-to-computer-programming.md

 Empathizing with the computer is a difficult task.
 Novice programmers must learn to build a solid understanding of how, what, and why the machine works without falling into a rabbit hole of incomprehensible detail.

+** Good programmers know their level of understanding**.
+I, personally, use 4 levels to organize the topics and skills I have:

+* Completely Unkown - I may have heard of or read a book on this, but have zero professional or personal experience with.
+I need assistance and guidance in order to accomplish things in these skill areas or topics.
+Pottery, visual design, the C programming language, and machine learning go here for me.
+* Somewhat Unknown - I have a little bit of experience with this, or it has been a while.
+I spend a quite a bit of time in documentation when working with these skills or topics.
+PHP, Wordpress, user research, violin, or operations engineering are all things that are somewhat unknown to me.
+* Somewhat Known - I have a reasonable amount of experience with this.
+I spend a little bit of time in the documentation, but most of the time working productively.
+Clojure, HTML, and CSS all fit in this category.
+* Very Known - Productivity flow.
+I reference documentation infrequently.
+I make intuitive connections.
+Ruby and JavaScript web development fits squarely in this realm for me.

+It's OK to leave skills or topics Completely Unknown.
+We can rely on practice, experience, working with others, etc. to groww concepts and skills from Completely Unknown to Somewhat Known over time.
+When a new topic or skill becomes both important and urgent, we can focus on that for a period of time to move it into Somewhat Known.

 ### What Should I Focus On?